Nicolas Graham

 • Neubauer, Robert and Nicolas Graham.
 2021.
 “Fuelling the Subsidized Public: Mapping the Flow of Extractivist Content on Facebook.”
 Canadian Journal of Communication 46(4): 905-938.

 • Carroll, William K., Nicolas Graham and Mark Shakespeare.
 2021.
 “Mapping the Environmental Field: Networks of Foundations, ENGOs and Think Tanks.”
-The Canadian Review of Sociology/Revue Canadienne de Sociologie 58(3): 284-305.
+Canadian Review of Sociology/Revue Canadienne de Sociologie 58(3): 284-305.

 • Graham, Nicolas.
 2020.
 “Fossil Knowledge Networks: Science, Ecology and the “Greening” of Carbon Extractive Development.”
 Studies in Political Economy 101(2): 93-113.